MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/Manage/How-to-Import-an-Operations-Manager-Management-Pack.md

 ---
-title: How to Import an Operations Manager Management Pack ms.custom: na ms.prod: system-center-threshold ms.reviewer: na ms.suite: na ms.technology:
-  - operations-manager
-ms.tgt_pltfrm: na
+description:
+manager:  cfreemanwa
 ms.topic:  article
-ms.assetid: 9715f228-3a9c-4158-a764-e3b23ee45c67
+author:  mgoedtel
+ms.prod:  system-center-threshold
+keywords:
+ms.date:  2016-06-27
+title:  How to Import an Operations Manager Management Pack ms.technology:  operations-manager ms.assetid:  9715f228-3a9c-4158-a764-e3b23ee45c67
 ---

 # How to Import an Operations Manager Management Pack
 There are numerous management packs available for System Center Operations Manager.
 You have several options for importing management packs: